How to Support Black Owned Businesses: A Complete Guide

 One of the major challenges facing black business is the barrier to access funding.
 By supporting black-owned businesses, you can help to level the playing field and promote economic equality as you buy from them.

-While there are tons of reasons to support black owned small businesses, here are our tops main reasons why everyone should supporting African American entrepreneurs.
+While there are tons of reasons to support black owned small businesses, here are our tops main reasons why everyone should support African American entrepreneurs.

-- Empowerment: Supporting black owned businesses helps to empower the black community.
-By investing in black businesses, individuals are helping to create wealth, jobs and opportunities for black people.
+- Empowerment: Supporting black owned businesses helps to empower the black families.
+By investing in black businesses, individuals are helping to close racial wealth gap, and create wealth, jobs, and opportunities for black people.
 This can lead to a stronger, more self-sufficient community.

 - Combatting Systemic Racism: Supporting black owned businesses can help to combat systemic racism.
 Black entrepreneurs often face more challenges than their white counterparts, such as limited access to capital and resources.
 By supporting black businesses, individuals can help to level the playing field and promote equality.

-By supporting black owned businesses, individuals can make a positive impact on the black community and help to promote diversity, equality and empowerment.
+By supporting Black Americans businesses, individuals can positively impact the Black community and help promote diversity, equality, and empowerment.